About default fields (host, source, sourcetype, and more)

 - host - An event's host value is typically the hostname, IP address, or fully qualified domain name of the network host from which the event originated.
 The host value enables you to easily locate data originating from a specific device.
 For more information on hosts, see "About hosts".

 - source - The source of an event is the name of the file, stream, or other input from which the event originates.
 For data monitored from files and directories, the value of source is the full path, such as

 /var/log/.
 The value of source for network-based data sources is the protocol and port, such as UDP:514.

 - sourcetype - The source type of an event is the format of the data input from which it originates, such as

 cisco_syslog.
+The source type determines how Splunk formats your data.
 For more information on source types, see "Why source types matter".

 Under what conditions should you override host and sourcetype assignment?

 Much of the time, Splunk can automatically identify host and sourcetype values that are both correct and useful.
 But situations do come up that require you to intervene in this process and provide override values.

 - You are bulk-loading archive data that was originally generated from a different host and you want those events to have that host value.